 At this agency there is an internal committee co-led by the Manager of Equity, Inclusion and Community Development and the Manager of Intake Services & Special Projects.
 Several agency staff sit on the Indigenous Child Welfare Collaborative in Hamilton with community partners and the Catholic Children’s Aid Society of Hamilton.
 As we continue to learn from one another, we continue to:

-- offer learning opportunities for staff and foster families,
+- offer a wide-range of learning opportunities for staff and foster families,

 - host agency-wide special events to honour Indigenous days of significance,

-- offer an anti-colonialism lens to policies, procedures and practices with Indigenous families
+- provide an anti-colonialism lens to policies, procedures and practices with Indigenous families

-- offer smudging in family meetings and events in the building,
+- offer smudging in family meetings and events at the agency,

 - maintain the Indigenous Resource Room, as a space designed by Indigenous youth.

 Our agency has also made a commitment, alongside other children’s aid societies across the province, in the following areas: